Mankind has deliberately rebelled against God, and unless they submit they will be punished (5, 9 & 12).

 The Psalm states that all people, and particular their arms of government have been given to the Messiah, along with the entire earth – the ends (or utter parts) of the earth (8), which means the earth in total.
 They will all come under subjection to the Lord Jesus Christ, the Messiah.

-The Psalm sets out an invitation to all – serve the Lord with fear and rejoice with trembling: acknowledge God is in control and is sovereign.
+The Psalm sets out an invitation to all – serve the Lord with fear and rejoice with trembling: acknowledge that God is in control because he is sovereign.
 Failure to obey can only end terribly with much pain and suffering - being thrown into hell after judgement.

 Verse 12 states “Kiss the Son”.
 This is a Hebrew way of saying: “pay homage”.
 The imperative to all people is that they must pay homage and respect to the Messiah – Jesus Christ else they will be punished.